Abirii/Camara-Remote-Control/README.md

 ![capture](https://user-images.githubusercontent.com/40145410/50377359-93d04500-0624-11e9-9354-8dec40f4dcac.PNG)

-● Using that distance to create circle (Any points that are outside of the circle,those should be extended fingers)
+● Use that distance to create a circle (any points that are outside of the circle are the extended fingers)

 ![capture](https://user-images.githubusercontent.com/40145410/50377366-b06c7d00-0624-11e9-9ae9-a7a359aaffbe.PNG)